aogriffiths/matrix-from-vector/docs/generated/api/matrix-from-vector.matrix.pixelpositions.md

 ## Matrix.pixelPositions() method

-get a list of pixel positions for this marix
+Return all pixel positions for the matrix (beta)

 <b>Signature:</b>